In this post you'll learn 17 different ways for how to end a presentation that you can test out.

-The beginning and ending of your presentation represent the bookmarks for your entire talk.
+Keep in mind that the beginning and ending of your presentation represent the bookmarks for your entire presentation.
 They will determine whether people engage early on with your message and whether they leave with a strong and powerful message.

 That's why you don't want to leave the end of your presentation to chance.
 Test out the different methods we laid out here to find a method that works best for you.

 To learn more about what we do and find other amazing PowerPoint resources to build your presentations faster than ever before, visit us here.